-As much as we'd all love to work in an organization that is free of disagreements and conflicts, that is simply unreasonable.
+As much as we'd all love to work in an organization that's free of disagreements and conflicts, that idea is simply unreasonable.
 Unfortunately, conflict is a major part of work and life, in general.

 Many of us might fear conflict.
 We want everyone to be satisfied and for every workday to be a breeze.
 However, conflict is also a healthy, important part of a job.
 It means that people are learning to both stand up for their beliefs and compromise on some matters.
 Overall, conflict resolution is an important process for all employees to undergo.

-In this blog post, we'll review different conflict management styles, and how you can adapt your style to diffusing conflict within your team and with customers.
+In this blog post, we'll review different conflict management skills, and how you can adapt your style to diffusing conflict within your team and with customers.